I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Local Nemotron | 38.3% | 940 |

-⁽*⁾ Sonnet 4.6 also serves as judge, so self-scoring bias is present
+⁽*⁾ Sonnet 4.6 also serves as judge, so self-scoring bias applies

-The initial judge=vote results were as follows — with the free local model beating all 8 other top models at 99.8% victory, this was clearly a problem with the logic.
+The initial judge=vote results were as follows—a local free model defeating all 8 other top models with 99.8% was clearly a logic-side issue.

 | Model | accuracy |